Uproar over Biden classified documents report carries echoes of 2016 Clinton email case

 “The prosecutor would absolutely be aware of the context in which he is publicizing these types of gratuitous and unnecessary remarks,” said former Justice Department prosecutor Christopher Mattei.
 “And just looking at the reaction that they’ve gotten, it’s quite clear, and totally predictable, that these types of remarks would have political ramifications, even during a primary season.”

-Hur's selection as special counsel in January 2023 was clearly meant to show a nonpartisan approach by Attorney General Merrick Garland.
-Hur had held senior leadership roles in the Trump Justice Department, both in Washington and as U.S. attorney for Maryland, and as a younger lawyer he clerked for William Rehnquist, the conservative Supreme Court chief justice.
+Hur's selection as special counsel in January 2023 was clearly meant to show a nonpartisan approach by Garland.
+Hur had held senior leadership roles in the Trump Justice Department, both in Washington and as U.S. attorney for Maryland, and as a younger lawyer clerked for William Rehnquist, the conservative Supreme Court chief justice.

 Garland, meanwhile, has worked assiduously for the last three years to combat Republican claims of a politicized Justice Department by repeatedly taking steps designed to prove that he is not catering to the interests of Biden or his family.
 That includes the appointment of a different special counsel to investigate Biden's son, Hunter, who is now facing federal tax and gun charges in two states.

 Yet once the report was released, Democrats and some former Justice Department officials appeared taken aback by the report's findings.
-Some openly criticized the Hur appointment itself, seizing on his service in the Trump administration to try to undermine his findings.
+Some openly undermine his findings.

-Spokespeople for Hur and Garland did not immediately respond to a message seeking comment.

-To be sure, like Comey, Hur's job was never going to be easy — especially not when a different special counsel, Jack Smith, already charged Trump with hoarding classified documents at his Mar-a-Lago estate.
-It fell to Hur to illuminate the differences in the fact patterns and legal analyses that led to one 2024 candidate facing charges and the other not.
+Like Comey, Hur's job was never going to be easy — especially not when a different special counsel, Jack Smith, already charged Trump with hoarding classified documents at his Mar-a-Lago estate.
+It fell to Hur to illuminate in his report the differences in the fact patterns and legal analyses that led to one 2024 candidate facing charges and the other not.

 “I think part of the drama that’s associated with this right in the moment is the circumstances that we find ourselves in: Biden had classified documents, Trump had classified documents, Trump got charged.
 There was no way the special prosecutor here was going to satisfy everybody," said Eric Gibson, a former Justice Department public corruption prosecutor.